exercism/common-lisp/docs/TESTS.md

 # Tests

+## Testing interactively

 Start up your Common Lisp implementation in the directory of the exercise you are working on (or change the current directory for an already running Common Lisp implementation to that directory).
+Using roswell, do this with `ros run`.

-(All examples here assume an exercise called `exercise-name` - adjust s needed.)
+(All examples here assume an exercise called `exercise-name` - adjust as needed.)

 Load the test file into your running Lisp implementation, for example, `(load "exercise-name-test")`.
 (This will also load the solution file for you.)